johanvanhelden/dockerhero/readme.md

 Dockerhero has full support for https.
 This is done with a self-signed certificate.
 In order to skip the warning in your browser, you can trust the certificate by importing it in the browser or keychain.
 The certificate can be found [here](https://github.com/johanvanhelden/dockerhero-nginx/blob/master/.certs/localtest.me.crt).

+If you are on Windows and use Firefox, you should install the certificate in Windows and [allow Firefox to use Window's certificates](https://support.umbrella.com/hc/en-us/articles/115000669728-Configuring-Firefox-to-use-the-Windows-Certificate-Store).

 This part is however entirely optional, and you do not have to do this.
 You can simply ignore the browser warning and continue.

 ### WSL2